arahi7860/Project-2/readme.md

 - **MVP**: Just implement the CRUD onto my Project 2.
 I want to make sure it's being deployed correctly, and all the data sets appear on Vercel as well as have my database appear on MONGODB Atlas.
 - **Post-MVP**: I would like to add images onto each demon, in order to see what each demon looks like in the game.
 I would also like to implement a team builder which can allow you to decide what demons you want for your party.
 Afterwards, I hope to implement a fusion tool for the demons
 - **Goals**: Implement all the necessary routers, controllers, models as well as the index.js file and seed file.
 I needed to also do npm i dotenv.
 Add the import "dotenv/config" in my seed.js file.
+Add a vercel.json to your file that routes to your api destination.
-- **Data Model**: e.g.
+- **Data Model**: e.g. Get this from Excalidraw
   ![data-model]()
 - **Screenshot**: Here is a screenshot of the API database that is shown on Vercel.